ActivitySpaceLab/gwm-data-processor/pipeline_toolkit/README.md

 Images embedded in legacy survey payloads are ignored during structuring to keep the output tidy.
 If you ever need to recover them for forensic purposes, run `generate_survey_csvs.py` manually with `--download-images` after the pipeline finishes.

+### Optional: ingest buffered S3 payloads

+If the fallback proxy has stored encrypted submissions in S3, the pipeline can fold them into the same run automatically.
+Configure the following environment variables (typically in `.env`) before launching:

+- `BUFFERED_S3_BUCKET` – required to enable the step; identifies the bucket.
+- `BUFFERED_S3_PREFIX` – override the default `buffered-surveys/` prefix.
+- `BUFFERED_S3_PROFILE` / `BUFFERED_S3_REGION` – optional AWS config.
+- `BUFFERED_S3_MAX` – limit how many buffered objects are processed (useful for tests).
+- `BUFFERED_S3_WRITE_RAW` / `BUFFERED_S3_WRITE_JSON` – set to `1`/`true` to keep per-object artefacts for debugging.

+The downloader writes `buffered_survey_payloads.csv` into the run's `data/raw/` directory.
+The decryption and structuring stages deduplicate payloads across both Qualtrics and S3 sources using a stable hash of the encrypted data, so running the fallback step does not introduce duplicate responses.

 ## Output folders

 Every pipeline execution is stored separately to avoid clobbering earlier runs: